-For Q4 and FY 2020, adjusted adult-use cannabis gross profit before FV adjustments was \$0.4 million and \$1.0 million, an increase of 70% and decrease of 22%, respectively, over the same periods in the prior year.
-Adjusted gross margin before FV adjustments was 26% and 30%, compared to 39% and 30% in the prior year, respectively.
-The decline in quarterly gross margin was primarily due to a general decline in average adult-use average selling prices per gram sold in Canada.
+During the reporting period, adjusted adult-use cannabis gross profit before FV adjustments was \$1.0 million, an increase of 121% and 358% respectively, over the same periods in the prior year.
+Adjusted gross margin before FV adjustments was 56%, compared to 31% and 30% in the previous quarter and prior year's quarter, respectively.